 This list is by no means comprehensive as high blood pressure can have a far-reaching effect on a number of your body’s functions.

 A blood pressure test is one of the simplest diagnostic tools in Dr. Peterson’s arsenal.
-In seconds, Dr. Peterson determines where you fall concerning blood pressure, which breaks out like this:
+In seconds, Dr. Peterson identifies your blood pressure, which breaks out like this:

 Several factors put you at risk for high blood pressure, including:

-While some of these factors are out of your control, many aren’t, and with the help of Dr. Peterson, you can lower your blood pressure numbers.
+While some of these factors are out of your control, most are not, and with the help of Dr. Peterson, you can lower your blood pressure numbers.

 Since many of the contributors to high blood pressure are within your control, Dr. Peterson typically starts with some basic changes to your lifestyle, such as: